"I'm honored to be chosen by the NEA to receive the Jazz Master Fellowship Award and join the illustrious alumni who have received this award."

 In 1960, Hutcherson joined an ensemble co-led by Al Grey and Billy Mitchell.
 A year later, the group performed at New York's legendary Birdland club and the vibraphonist made his first live appearance opposite bassist Charles Mingus.
 Hutcherson soon relocated to New York City and signed with the Blue Note label.
 According to Hutcherson's own account, he made 45 records as a bandleader and appeared on more than 250 records as a sideman during his years with Blue Note -- working with jazz luminaries such as Dizzy Gillespie, Herbie Hancock, Jackie McLean, and McCoy Tyner, among others.
 His work on Eric Dolphy's recording Out to Lunch is considered one of his most masterful sideman performances, providing a vibrant texture to the piano-less quintet.
 In 1965, Blue Note released his astounding debut record as a bandleader, Dialogue.
 Hutcherson was accompanied on the album by some of the biggest names emerging in jazz at the time: drummer Joe Chambers, bassist Richard Davis, pianist Andrew Hill, trumpeter Freddie Hubbard, and saxophonist Sam Rivers.

 In 1967, he returned to California and co-lead a quintet with saxophonist Harold Land for several years.
-Hutcherson eventually settled in Montara, a small coastal town south of San Francisco, where he continues to live.
-Hutcherson is a founding member of the SFJAZZ Collective, an all-star octet that debuted in 2004.
+Hutcherson eventually settled in Montara, a small coastal town south of San Francisco, and became a founding member of the SFJAZZ Collective, an all-star octet that debuted in 2004.
 In 2008, Hutcherson was the recipient of a lifetime achievement award from the Sedona Jazz on the Rocks festival in Arizona.

-In addition to his own recordings and tours, Hutcherson also appears on other artists' records, including Tyner's Manhattan Moods (1993) and Hammond B-3 organist Joey DeFrancesco's Organic Vibes (2006).
-Hutcherson continues to perform at a masterful level on his instrument, playing with both his contemporaries and the new generation of jazz musicians.
+In addition to his own recordings and tours, Hutcherson also appeared on other artists' records, including Tyner's Manhattan Moods (1993) and Hammond B-3 organist Joey DeFrancesco's Organic Vibes (2006).

 Eric Dolphy, Out to Lunch, Blue Note, 1964